markus1bauer/2022_waste_bricks_seedmixtures/README.md

 ## Content of the repository

 1. __Data__: the folder `data` contains
-    * The raw and processed data files of the first and second experiment (.xlsx, .txt)
+    * The raw and processed data files of the first and second experiment (.txt)
-    * The raw and processed data files of the third experiment (.xlsx, .txt)
+    * The raw and processed data files of the third experiment (.txt)

-2. __Images__: the folder `images` contains
-    * The images of the grain size distribution (.tiff)
+    * Photos of different substrates

 3. __Outputs__: the folder `outputs` contains
-    * The figures (.tiff) generated.
+    * The figures (.tiff) generated
+    * The ANOVA tables of the models (.csv)

 4. __R__: the folder `R` contains
-    * Scripts (.R) to generate all figures used in the manuscript and in the supporting information.
+    * Scripts (.R) to generate all figures used in the manuscript and in the supporting information

 ***